estkae/HR_project/README.md

 **5. Can we predict who is going to terminate and who isn't?
 What level of accuracy can we achieve on this?**

 Yes, we can use logistic regression in order to predict if the employee will be terminated.
-In our jupyter notebook you will see that we categorized the data to be 1-employed or 0-terminated.
+In our Jupyter notebook you will see that we categorized the data to be 1-employed or 0-terminated.

 We fit a logistic regression model using Scikit-Learn.